Frequently asked questions

 PRTG Hosted Monitor is offered as a service by Paessler and runs in the cloud.
 You don't need a PRTG core server installation inside your network because we take over the hosting for you.

 With PRTG Network Monitor, you integrate the PRTG core server directly into your network.
-Please see the following table for the most important differences:
+Please see the following table from our PRTG Manual for the most important differences:

 PRTG Network Monitor